beejones/B2CDemoTools/README.md

 # B2C Training tools

-The content is this project is used for training of Azure Active Directory B2C.
+The content in this repo is used for an Azure Active Directory B2C training.